Updated: February, 2023

 That will extend the time between descaling rounds.

-Using your hard tap water that’s gone through a softener filter would also have a positive impact.
+Using your hard tap water that’s gone through a softener filter would also have a positive impact and decrease the rate of limescale accumulation.

 Many people think that using bottled or filtered water will keep their machine totally free of limescale.